omics-datascience/multiomix/DEPLOYING.md

     - Redis server for WebSocket connections:
         - `REDIS_HOST`: IP of the Redis server, if Docker is used it should be the name of the service since Docker has its own DNS and can resolve it.
 The default is `redis` which is the name of the service.
         - `REDIS_PORT`: Redis server port.
 Default `6379`.
+    - Celery workers:
+      - `CONCURRENCY`: Number of workers to run in parallel.
 3. Return to the root folder of the project and start up all services with:
     - [Docker Compose](https://docs.docker.com/compose/):
         - Start: `docker-compose up -d`.
 The application will be accessible from the address `127.0.0.1`.